JAruliah/expense-tracker/README.md

 ## Description

 Project was made using the MERN stack.
 Users will be able to register and login.
 Authentication is setup using bcrypt to hash passwords for added security.
-Each user will have access to their own expenses and income.
+Each user has access to their own expenses and income.

 ## Getting Started